-This is the first of two OU level one modules that introduce you to key concepts in computing and information technology (IT), such as digital technologies, programming and networking.
-This module will equip you with a comprehensive toolbox of relevant knowledge, understanding and skills and introduce you to issues encountered in computing and IT, including the profound social and ethical challenges posed by these technologies.
-You will also develop your key skills including communication, numeracy and digital and information literacy (DIL).
-This will give you a firm basis for further study, especially Introduction to computing and information technology 2 (TM112).
+This module is the first of two introducing computing and information technology concepts, such as digital technologies, programming and networking.
+It equips you with a comprehensive toolbox of relevant knowledge, understanding and skills.
+It also introduces issues encountered in computing and IT, including the profound social and ethical challenges these technologies pose.
+You'll develop key skills, including communication, numeracy, and digital and information literacy (DIL).
+These skills provide a solid foundation for further study, especially Introduction to computing and information technology 2 (TM112).

 This module is presented in three blocks: